hex-ronin/bintang/README.md

 - httpie
 - jq

+### Mac Specific
 On the Mac, you'll need to install the `core-utils` using `brew` and change the `DATE_PROG` variable in the script to point to `gdate` because Mac `date` utility doesn't use the same parameters.

+### Token
+The script needs a bearer token to authenticate to the server.
+You'll need to find this on Bintang and save it in `./conf/token`.

 ## Usage
 ```